PhilippSalvisberg/wordle/README.md

  order by case when game_number is not null then 0 else 1 end, word fetch first 10 rows only

-adage
-adapt
-adept
-admin
-admit
-adopt
-adore
-adorn
-adult
-affix
+daddy
+daily
+dairy
+daisy
+dally
+dandy
+datum
+daunt
+dealt
+death

-autoplay added: adage (2)
+autoplay added: daddy (2)

 (A) -B- -A- -C- -K-
-(A) -D- -A- .G. -E-
+-D- .A. -D- -D- .Y.

 select word
   from words
- where word like '___g_'
+ where word like '_a__y'
    and word like '%a%'
+   and word not like 'a____'
    and word not like '%b%'
    and word not like '%c%'
    and word not like '%d%'
-   and word not like '%e%'
    and word not like '%k%'
-   and word not in ('aback', 'adage') order by case when game_number is not null then 0 else 1 end, word fetch first 10 rows only
+   and word not in ('aback', 'daddy') order by case when game_number is not null then 0 else 1 end, word fetch first 10 rows only

-align
-laugh
-manga
-mango
-mangy
-tango
-tangy
-tonga
-aargh
-ahigh
+early
+fairy
+fanny
+fatty
+gaily
+gassy
+gayly
+hairy
+happy
+harpy

-autoplay added: align (3)
+autoplay added: early (3)

 (A) -B- -A- -C- -K-
-(A) -D- -A- .G. -E-
-(A) -L- -I- .G.
-(N)
+-D- .A. -D- -D- .Y.
+-E- .A. -R- -L- .Y.

 select word
   from words
- where word like '___g_'
+ where word like '_a__y'
    and word like '%a%'
-   and word like '%n%'
+   and word not like 'a____'
    and word not like '%b%'
    and word not like '%c%'
    and word not like '%d%'
    and word not like '%e%'
-   and word not like '%i%'
    and word not like '%k%'
    and word not like '%l%'
+   and word not like '%r%'
-   and word not in ('aback', 'adage', 'align') order by case when game_number is not null then 0 else 1 end, word fetch first 10 rows only
+   and word not in ('aback', 'daddy', 'early') order by case when game_number is not null then 0 else 1 end, word fetch first 10 rows only

-manga
-mango
+fanny
+fatty
+gassy
+happy
+hasty
+jazzy
+mammy
 mangy
-tango
-tangy
-tonga
-fanga
-fango
-fangs
-gangs
+nanny
+nasty

-autoplay added: manga (4)
+autoplay added: fanny (4)

 (A) -B- -A- -C- -K-
-(A) -D- -A- .G. -E-
-(A) -L- -I- .G.
-(N)
+-D- .A. -D- -D- .Y.
+-E- .A. -R- -L- .Y.
--M- .A. .N. .G. -A-
+-F- .A. .N. -N- .Y.

 select word
   from words
- where word like '_ang_'
+ where word like '_an_y'
    and word like '%a%'
-   and word like '%n%'
+   and word not like 'a____'
    and word not like '%b%'
    and word not like '%c%'
    and word not like '%d%'
    and word not like '%e%'
-   and word not like '%i%'
+   and word not like '%f%'
    and word not like '%k%'
    and word not like '%l%'
-   and word not like '%m%'
+   and word not like '%r%'
-   and word not in ('aback', 'adage', 'align', 'manga') order by case when game_number is not null then 0 else 1 end, word fetch first 10 rows only
+   and word not in ('aback', 'daddy', 'early', 'fanny') order by case when game_number is not null then 0 else 1 end, word fetch first 10 rows only

-tango
+mangy
+nanny
+pansy
 tangy
-fanga
-fango
-fangs
-gangs
-hangs
-panga
-pangs
-ranga
+janny
+janty
+manty
+panty
+tansy
+tanty

-autoplay added: tango (5)
+autoplay added: mangy (5)

 (A) -B- -A- -C- -K-
-(A) -D- -A- .G. -E-
-(A) -L- -I- .G.
-(N)
+-D- .A. -D- -D- .Y.
+-E- .A. -R- -L- .Y.
--M- .A. .N. .G. -A-
+-F- .A. .N. -N- .Y.
-.T. .A. .N. .G. -O-
+-M- .A. .N. .G. .Y.

 select word
   from words
- where word like 'tang_'
+ where word like '_angy'
    and word like '%a%'
-   and word like '%n%'
+   and word not like 'a____'
    and word not like '%b%'
    and word not like '%c%'
    and word not like '%d%'
    and word not like '%e%'
-   and word not like '%i%'
+   and word not like '%f%'
    and word not like '%k%'
    and word not like '%l%'
    and word not like '%m%'
-   and word not like '%o%'
+   and word not like '%r%'
-   and word not in ('aback', 'adage', 'align', 'manga', 'tango') order by case when game_number is not null then 0 else 1 end, word fetch first 10 rows only
+   and word not in ('aback', 'daddy', 'early', 'fanny', 'mangy') order by case when game_number is not null then 0 else 1 end, word fetch first 10 rows only

 tangy
-tanga
-tangs

 autoplay added: tangy (6)

 (A) -B- -A- -C- -K-
-(A) -D- -A- .G. -E-
-(A) -L- -I- .G.
-(N)
+-D- .A. -D- -D- .Y.
+-E- .A. -R- -L- .Y.
--M- .A. .N. .G. -A-
+-F- .A. .N. -N- .Y.
-.T. .A. .N. .G. -O-
+-M- .A. .N. .G. .Y.
 .T. .A. .N. .G. .Y.

 Bravo!
 You completed Wordle 209 6/6

-100 rows selected.
+98 rows selected.
 ```

 In this case no guess was used as starting point.
 This works. `autoplay` always chooses the first suggestion, also for the very first guess.
 This process is repeated until a solution is found.
 It does not matter how many guesses are necessary.
 Currently in a bit more than 92% of the cases a solution is found within 6 guesses.
 In one case 10 guesses are necessary.
 This could and should be improved.